-Description and Rationale: The United States is proposing to revise Resolution C-11-02 (Resolution to mitigate the impact on seabirds of fishing for species covered by the IATTC) to generally implement recommendations from IATTC staff presented at both the 2014 and 2015 meetings of the Scientific Advisory Committee and harmonize it with the seabird conservation measure adopted by the Western and Central Pacific Fisheries Management Council (WCPFC) in 2012.
+Description and Rationale: Last year, The United States proposed to revise Resolution C-11-02 (Resolution to mitigate the impact on seabirds of fishing for species covered by the IATTC) to implement recommendations from IATTC staff arising from the 2014, 2015, and 2016 meetings of the Scientific Advisory Committee.
+The United States is presenting an updated proposal for consideration at the 90th meeting of the IATTC.
+This document reflects comments received on the U.S. proposal at the 89th meeting of the IATTC, as well as incorporates information presented at the 2016 SAC.